 In order to capture this hidden data, our engineers deploy hundreds of new sensors to track thermodynamic, electrical, physical and behavioral measurements for up to six weeks.

-Evaluating the Chiller System
+The Chiller System

 Working closely with Trane, the original manufacturer of the chillers, our engineers used data including kW/ton curves measured in the eld to troubleshoot the equipment issues — and the data after calibration showed significantly different performance curves than design or factory testing indicated.